zzt93/RadixMesh/README.md

 ## Why need RadixMesh

-- Using distributed radix trees to share across `prefill` nodes to reuse kv cache, which accelerate LLM generation much
+- Using distributed radix trees to share across `prefill/decode` nodes to reuse kv cache, which accelerate LLM generation much
 - Using distributed radix trees to share across `router` nodes to make cache-aware-routing

 ## How to be Distributed & Consistent